evkx/evkx.github.io/content/models/chevrolet/equinox_ev/equinox_ev_fwd/_index.md

 A towbar can be added to the vehicle.
 The maximum permissible weight for a braked trailer is 680 kg (1499 lbs), while for an unbraked trailer, it is 680 kg (1499 lbs).

 {{< sitefiguresized thumb="models/chevrolet/equinox_ev/equinox_ev_fwd/trunk_1_st.jpg" title="Chevrolet Equinox EV FWD" width="3000" height="2001"  >}}

+## Availability & Pricing

+The Chevrolet Equinox EV FWD had its world premiere on 08.09.2022, with deliveries starting in April 2024.
 Please note that this model is available exclusively in North America.

 ### Pricing